dragonfly-science/dragonfly-website/content/publications/richard_risk_2015.md

 This seabird risk assessment allowed an assessment of the impacts of a wide range of commercial fishing on New Zealand seabirds.
 Risk was quantified, placing the estimated annual potential fatalities in a population context.
 The relative stability in the assessment, given the changes that were made since the previous assessment, indicated that the methodology is maturing.
-Over time, it will allow for fisheriesrelated changes in the risk to be assessed.
+Over time, it will allow for fisheries related changes in the risk to be assessed.
 Possible improvements include a better specification of cryptic mortality.
 Poor knowledge of cryptic mortality restricts understanding of the impacts of fisheries on seabird populations.
 Other improvements include increased observer coverage in small-vessel fisheries that currently have limited observer data.
 As the risk assessment requires adequate observer data, increasing observer coverage in these fisheries would reduce the uncertainty associated with the current estimates of risk.
 The assessment could also be extended to include broader impacts, such as seabird captures in recreational fisheries, and in global fisheries.

+Supplementary information is available in a [separate document](/publications/pdf/AEBR-162-risk-supplement.pdf).